hannahistyping/AutomatedSpectralAnalysis/README.md

 Code repo associated with this paper.
 10.3847/1538-4357/ae03ae

+<a href="https://iopscience.iop.org/article/10.3847/1538-4357/ae03ae">Bridging Machine Learning and Spectroscopy: A New Analysis for Astrochemical Target Selectione</a>

 order of operations:

 1. parse-to-spcat: parses your machine learning generated list for information to make spcat files and runs them at 300K. then it replaces the temperature for low temperatures and reruns them. then it makes qpart files from there.
 This file also runs spcat. it is ideal to save these into their own folder as there are often tons and it can be quite troublesome.
 You can move on once you make the partFn.* files.